duchene/entropy_saturation_test/README.md

 The functions simulate an alignment with the desired qualities and run IQ-TREE using the desired substitution model.
 They return the true tree used as input (which in the study was taken from the *trees.Rdata* file), the estimated tree, and the estimated *t* entropy statistic, among other information about the run.

-*satsim.R* simulates data from discrete input values, while *satsimcont.R* simulates data from a randomly set of values, drawn from uniform distributions for each of tree length, stemminess, and sequence length, and drawn from a set for number of taxa (8, 16, or 32), phylogenetic tree imbalance (fully balanced versus fully imbalanced), model used for simulation (JC or GTR+G).
+*satsim.R* simulates data from discrete input values, while *satsimcont.R* simulates data from a random set of values.
+Random values are drawn from uniform distributions for each of tree length, stemminess, and sequence length, and drawn from a set for number of taxa (8, 16, or 32), phylogenetic tree imbalance (fully balanced versus fully imbalanced), model used for simulation (JC or GTR+G).